 With so many passive income apps out there, how do you know which ones are worthwhile?
-We did the research for you and are sharing the top 18 that can help you generate income on the side.
+We did the research for you.
+Here are the top 18 that can help you generate income on the side.

-Passive income apps can be a great way to make extra money on the side of your day job or for a little boost to your own business.
+Passive income apps can be a great way to make extra money on the side.
+It can help boost your income on top of your day job or serve as a starting point for starting your own business.

-While many people use the word “passive income” to describe a wide spectrum of potential revenue sources, in this article, we’ll stick to apps that to make money on the side from activities you’re presumably already doing on a regular basis (creating, driving, shopping, using your phone, etc.)
+While many people use the word “passive income” to describe a wide spectrum of potential revenue sources, in this article, we’ll stick to apps that allow you to make money on the side from activities you’re presumably already doing on a regular basis (driving, shopping, using your phone, etc.)

-While not all of these passive income apps are 100% passive, they all require minimal work and, over time, can supplement your income very nicely.
+Not all of these passive income apps are 100% passive.
+They all require minimal work and, over time, can supplement your income.

 The best passive income apps to start earning extra cash